-“Get everyone out!” ordered Comet and Batman, almost at the same time.
+“Get everyone out!”
+Captain Comet and Batman each ordered, almost at the same time.

-“I’m a reformed little kitty, remember?” she said.
+“I’m a reformed little kitty, remember?” she replied.

-Starman pushed Hammond out as they raced outside the complex.
+Starman pushed Hector Hammond out in his floating chair as everyone raced outside the complex.

 “Wait, where’s Psycho?
-He’s still in there!” said Swan.
+He’s still in there!” said Silver Swan.

 “I’ll get him!” yelled Killer Moth, who had been oddly silent during the fight.

-“My vines and plants can muffle the explosion a little,” said Mayflower.
+“My vines and plants can muffle the explosion a little,” suggested Mayflower.

 “Should I get him out?” asked Geo-Force.

-“Oh, no!” cried Dolphin as Starman flew forward with Geo-Force and Comet.
-They lifted the wreckage but found no body.
+“Oh, no!” cried Dolphin as Starman flew forward with Geo-Force and Captain Comet.
+They lifted the wreckage, but found no body.